handwrittenOCR/trocr_handwritten/trocr_handwritten/README.md

 - `--PATH_MODELS`: Path to the directory containing the model file.
 - `--PATH_XML`: Path to the directory containing the XML files.
 - `--PATH_LINES`: Path to the directory where the bbox images will be saved.
-- `--verbose`: (Optional) If set to `True`, the script will display the images with the bboxes drawn on them.
+- `--verbose`: (Optional) If set to `True`, the script will save the images with the bboxes drawn on them.

 Example command: